How can we provide answers if we don’t seek answers from the one who created us? We must open the bible to discover answers.

 As I had attended church all my life, I gave her the “correct” Christian answer.
 She seemed satisfied with my response to her questions, giving me a small nod.
 I didn’t think much more about her strange, private question, and she didn’t explain further why she asked it.

-When a second woman approached me with the same question, I should have been suspicious, but it wasn’t until I was approached a third time privately that another woman asked the same question.
-It was then that I began to wonder if I was doing something wrong.
-Somehow, this group of Christian women didn’t view me as “good enough” or “real enough.”
+When a second woman approached me with the same question, I should have been suspicious, but it wasn’t until I was approached a third time privately by another woman who asked the same question – AGAIN!
+I was being judged by this group of Christian women.
+For some reason, I was giving off… some vibe… or somehow I didn’t look knowledgeable enough, or maybe I didn’t look Christian enough?
+Something made them all think I wasn’t “good enough” or “a real enough!”

 Frankly, I was a bit peeved!
-These women didn’t think I was a real Christian!
-What the…?, I was attending this Bible study, wasn’t I?
+Why would these women think I was a Christian?
+I was attending this Bible study, wasn’t I?
 I was dutifully hauling my three small children to church every Sunday!
 (Their father/my husband refused to attend church with me back then, but that’s another miracle of a story.) 🙂

 Where should I look?